 Marijuana decriminalization is not the same as legalization.
-Though the growing liberal attitude about marijuana may one day lead to legalization in some states, it has not occurred yet, despite a recent near miss on a California ballot initiative that would have legalized pot.
+Though the growing liberal attitude about marijuana may one day lead to legalization nationwide, it has not occurred yet.
+Five states plus DC do have legal cannabis, and in 3 of those you can legally purchase it in stores.

-Currently, there are several states that have decriminalized marijuana in the past several years.
+Currently, there are quite a few states that have decriminalized marijuana over the past several years.
 Though this is subject to change, those states are:

 - North Carolina